The second planet from the Sun, Venus, spins backwards compared to the other planets in our Solar System. Why?

 Eventually the collapsing nebula flattened into a spinning protoplanetary disc of cosmic material out of which the planets formed.

-So if all the planets came out of the same spinning matter, why does Venus spin in the opposite direction to the rest?
+So if all the planets came out of the same spinning matter, why is it that Venus spins the backwards compared to the rest?

 Imagine swinging a bag of balls of different sizes vigorously in a circular motion and then releasing them.